Travel and trade with horses between countries

 The horse must have a horse passport

 When you travel with or move a horse between EU Member States, you must always bring the horse passport.
-An exception to this requirement is foals under 6 months of age who are travelling with their dam, and who will be away from the establishment where they were born for a maximum of 30 days.
+An exception to this requirement is foals under 6 months of age who are travelling with lactating mare, and who will be away from the establishment where they were born for a maximum of 30 days.
 However, these foals must be microchipped prior to departure.

 Get a health certificate